 The Journey Continues

 I have done so much more than just move forward, I have found myself.
 I have been born again in a way so beyond any religious experience I have ever had.
 Overall I have had far more amazing days than difficult ones.
+Which makes me very fortunate as a trans person.

-A few months after coming out in November of 2019, the covid pandemic started.
+A few months after coming out, the covid pandemic started.
 But before everything got locked down I was able to get my court order for my legal name change.
 I was so petrified standing before the judge, but she was so wonderful.
 Next was all of my other legal documents getting updated.
-That seems like an endless process.
-Every time I think I am done with it something I forgot about comes along.
-But I am happy to say I have all of the major ones, birth cert, DL, etc. updated and looking good.
+It felt like an endless process.

 The next big thing I wanted to do was to fix things downstairs.
 This meant a lot of doctor visits and a lot of working with my healthcare.
 But there were also other things to be done before any surgery could happen.